NuevoFoundation/workshops/content/english/java-datastructures/arraylists/problem1.md

 ## ArrayList Task 2: Getting Element

-<p>A restaurant selling Chinese food has just opened nearby.
+A restaurant selling Chinese food has just opened nearby.
 A huge number of orders has just come in and the manager has trouble keeping track of everything, so they have put it all in an `ArrayList`.
-Help finish the program to return the given string at a given index.</p>
+Help finish the program to return the given string at a given index.

 ```js javascript
     ArrayList<String> menu = new ArrayList<>();